HACKONDEX/KUnit_tests_virtio-net/readme.md

 - `./tools/testing/kunit/kunit.py run --arch=x86_64 --run_isolated "test"`

-### Running with `gcov` tool (Doesn't work)
+### Running with `gcov` tool

+- In order to get coverage .gcno .gcda files, we need to compile and run the kernel.

+- We can do it manually installing compiled kernel into our OS, or run a VM with compiled kernel using qemu.

 - We want __virtio_net.c__ to be profiled with `gcov`, so we add these line in `linux/drivers/net/Makefile`

 		GCOV_PROFILE_virtio_net.o := y

-- Also to run with gcov we should add appropriate configs to `.kuintconfig` in `linux/.kunit`
+- Also to run with gcov we should add appropriate configs to `.config`.

 		CONFIG_DEBUG_FS=y
 		CONFIG_GCOV_KERNEL=y

-- Then we just run kuint test using basic run command of kunit tool, with gcov it will take a little more time to compile and run.
-It may not finish successfuly, in that case try again.
+- Compile the kernel and run in VM

+- In guest VM terminal run next command to get the appropiate files

+`mount -t debugfs none /sys/kernel/debug`

+- After that you can find .gcda file in /sys/kernel/debug/gcov

-- File `.kunit/drivers/net/virtio_net.gcno` must be created after a successful run.
+- The .gcno file must be available after compiling the kernel

 ---------------------